stfc-aeg/LiveX/docs/LiveX_Sequencer.md

 | process           | (Process) process object that runs image processing logic |

 ###  set_img_x/y(int: value, Processor: processor)
-Set the width/height of the image in pixels within an existing region of interest (this can be the full image).
+Set the width/height of the image in pixels within an existing zoom (this can be the full image).
 If you define more than the maximum width, it should just include the entire image without causing further issue.

 ### set_img_dims(array, int: value, Processor: processor)
 Sets both image dimensions, width and height (x and y).
 Value should look like `[x, y]`.
-This selection occurs within any existing defined region of interest.
+This selection occurs within any existing defined zoom.

 ### set_img_colour(str: value, Processor: processor)
  Set the colourmap based on the string provided.
 See the [opencv ‘COLORMAP’ pages for information](https://docs.opencv.org/4.x/d3/d50/group__imgproc__colormap.html) on the string – only the name is needed, not the `COLORMAP_` prefix.